ultraleap/TouchFree/README.md

 # ScreenControl
-Screen Control converts Ultraleap tracking data into a data structure suitable for input systems for touchscreen user interfaces via a client package.
+ScreenControl converts Ultraleap tracking data into a data structure suitable for input systems for touchscreen user interfaces via a client package.

 ## WARNINGS
 - This repository has been made available for you to work with, edit and make your own versions.